rauljordan/OptimizedEntityLinking/README.md

  - Simply go to disambiguation page for that noun

 Which words in an input should we choose to link?
+Given two links, how related are thy?
+Given a word and a link, how related is the word to that link? (how many times does word appear in linked page?)

 ### Search Formalism
  - States: